November 21, 2021

 Municipal Court Case Defense in Colorado

 If you have been charged with a municipal court offense, the good news is that such offenses are typically considered the least serious offenses in Colorado.
-The bad news is that such cases can still carry a maximum penalty of $999 in fines and 1 year in jail.
-As such, it is often a good idea to have an experienced criminal defense lawyer on your side when charged with a municipal offense.
+The bad news is that such cases can still carry a maximum penalty of $ 2450 in fines and 364 days in jail.
+Thus, it is often a good idea to have an experienced criminal defense lawyer on your side when charged with a municipal offense.

 Municipal court procedure is different than county or district court procedure.
+That is due, in part, to Colorado’s Home Rule.
+Essentially, in Colorado, cities are empowered to enact laws, so long as they do not conflict with state laws.
+Thus, the cities and towns, or municipalities, have together passed their own sets of codes that determine how municipal court will proceed.
 One such difference is in the speedy trial rule.
-In Colorado district and county courts, a defendant must be tried by the state within 180 days of his entry of a not guilty plea.
+In Colorado district and county courts, a defendant must be tried by the state within 6 months of his entry of a not guilty plea.
 Under municipal court procedure, a defendant must be tried within 90 days.
-Another difference is that in municipal court, a defendant must affirmatively request a jury trial within 20 days of the not guilty plea.
+Another difference is that in municipal court, a defendant must affirmatively request a jury trial within 21 days from the date that a person entered a not guilty plea.
 If the defendant fails to do so, any trial will be held to a court — not a jury.
-Further, municipal juries always number six.
+In some cases, it may be better to have a trial in front of a judge; however, our experienced staff and attorneys will guide you though the process and make sure that you protect your right to a jury trial.
+Further, for a municipal jury trial, the defendant may choose the amount of jurors, between 3-6.
 These procedures are different in county or district court, as in these courts a jury trial is always the implied request when one sets a case for trial.
-Further, in district court, twelve jurors — not six — are allotted at trial.
+Further, in district court, twelve jurors — not three to six — are allotted at trial.
 Finally, a municipal defendant must pay $25 when requesting a jury trial.
 In county and district court cases, there is no such jury fee.

-Jacob E. Martinez is an experienced Colorado municipal court attorney who has successfully represented municipal defendants including at trial.
-Mr. Martinez commonly represents individuals charged in:
+The attorneys at the Law Office of Jacob E. Martinez are experienced Colorado municipal court attorneys who have successfully represented municipal defendants including at trial.
+Our attorneys commonly represent individuals charged in:

 If you are facing municipal court charges, contact Colorado criminal defense attorney Jacob E. Martinez today to discuss your case.